-Using a simple rate equation model~\cite{kaiser2025}, the electrochemical potential shift, plotted across the top axis of \figref{2}b, and the resulting voltage dependence of the emission rate are simulated and in good agreement with the experiment (dashed blue line in \figref{2}b).
-The voltage dependence of the transition rates in the model are taken from a polaron model calculation of each charge-state transition using the same relaxation energies from model fits to STS data.
-The exact tip height and lateral placement has a significant impact on the exact voltage drop and tunneling rate; therefore, in our model we treat the voltage drop and tip-transition rate as free parameters.
-As a result, the $\Delta$\,E scales accordingly with voltage drop of 10.2\,\% which is within the expected range of 10-15\,\%.
-More detail on the model and its implementation can be found in the SI.
+Using a simple rate equation model~\cite{kaiser2025}, we simulated the shift in the electrochemical potential (top axis of \figref{2}b) and the resulting voltage dependence of the emission rate (dashed blue line in \figref{2}b), which are in good agreement with the experiment (black dots).
+The voltage-dependent transition rates for \GS\ $\rightarrow$ \PIR\ $\rightarrow$ \ESa\ were derived from the polaron model, using the relaxation energy obtained from a fit to the experimental STS data.
+Because both the tip height and lateral position strongly influence the local voltage drop and tunneling rate, these quantities were treated as adjustable parameters in the model.
+The resulting energy shift, $\Delta E$, scales with a voltage drop of 10.2\,\% which is within the expected range of 10-15\,\%.
+More details on the model and its implementation are provided in the SI.